Skip to main content

 Mona Guterud

-Dr Mona Guterud is a Paramedic and Senior Researcher at the Norwegian Air Ambulance Foundation.
+Mona Guterud is a Paramedic and Senior Researcher at the Norwegian Air Ambulance Foundation.
 She holds a PhD and has 18 years of experience in ambulance services.
 Her research focuses on advancing prehospital emergency care, drawing from her frontline experience to enhance patient outcomes and system efficiency.
 With particular expertise in prehospital stroke care, she is dedicated to improving triage to ensure patients receive the right care as early as possible.

 Anne Kristine Bergem